How to prepare for an East African Safari

 Find out if there is anything you can bring to donate

 In many cases, there will be an opportunity to visit a local village, Maasai Boma or a charitable organisation.
 Even if you are not visiting one yourself you can always bring donations that can be distributed to where they are needed.
-Items like stationery, sports equipment, books, old laptops etc are always gratefully received.
+Items like sports equipment, sanitar products, solar panels, books, old laptops etc are always gratefully received.

 A Maasai girl in her home, Kenya